Kyou-Izumi/discord-owo-selfbot/README.md

 ![Imgur](https://i.imgur.com/xm8F3Cy.png)

-If success, a list of servers you joined will be shown up
+If success, a list of joined servers will be shown up.

 __A full tutorial on how to use the selfbot will be uploaded to Youtube soon!__